Ski jumping at the 2018 PyeongChang Winter Olympic Games

 Sochi in review

 Poland’s Kamil Stoch won his first and second Olympic gold medals in Sochi when he finished ahead of the field in both the normal and large hill competitions.
-It was the third time in Olympic history that one jumper claimed both prizes.
+It was the fourth time in Olympic history that one jumper claimed both prizes.

 Ski jumping competitions are scored using a point total which take into account the distance jumped and the style displayed in the air and upon landing by the jumper.
-Stoch won gold convincingly on the normal hill, finishing 13 points ahead of silver medal finisher Peter Prevec of Slovenia.
+Stoch won gold convincingly on the normal hill, finishing 13 points ahead of silver medal finisher Peter Prevc of Slovenia.
 In the large hill contest, 41-year-old ski jumper Noriaki Kasai of Japan, who had won his first and only Olympic medal in 1994 in Lillehammer, Norway, pressured Stoch for the top spot.
 Stoch’s final of two jumps was just enough to push him past Kasai to win his second individual gold by just a single point.
 Kasai would go on to win another Olympic medal in Sochi, a bronze in the men’s team event.

 Sochi served as the inaugural Olympic event for women’s ski jumping.
 On paper, Japan’s Sara Takanashi seemed nearly unbeatable heading into Sochi.
 Takanashi had amassed 16 first place finishes in World Cup competition to begin the 2013/2014 season, but she was unable to extend her streak of wins, finishing just shy of the podium in 4th.
 It would be Germany’s Carina Vogt who would take home the first Olympic ski jumping gold for the women.